 (Parade)

-Keeping up with one-fifth of the world’s population is no easy feat to achieve, which is why Facebook employs that many people.
+Keeping up with over a third of the world’s population is no easy feat to achieve, which is why Facebook employs that many people.
 These employees are dispersed all across the globe, as Facebook demographics point out that the platform is used in almost every country in the world.
 There have been some accusations that Facebook should employ more people for the various services they provide, but it remains to be seen if they will.

 A simple hoodie from a regular employee at Facebook was sold for $4,000 back in 2010.
 The hoodie was like the one Zuckerberg wore during his interview with Kara Swisher at the D Conference.